hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

 =========================================    ==================================
 Objective                                    How will we know we've succeeded?
 =========================================    ==================================
-Set up Django                                Run the *Django test server* and
+Set up Django                                Run the *Django development server*
-                                             manually browse the default
+                                             and manually browse the default
                                              "Hello World" page
 -----------------------------------------    ----------------------------------
 Set up the Django admin site                 Write our first *functional test*,